 The Collection Development Policy is intended to serve as a guide to the acquisition and retention of materials and as a plan for development of the collections of the National Indian Law Library.
 The policy is based on the needs of NARF and the public.
 The library collections can be access via our Internet catalog and our website.
 In addition, the library subscribes to fee-based databases available to NARF employees and library staff.

 - Tribal self-governance documents including tribal constitutions, codes, ordinances, charters, bylaws and intergovernmental agreements

 - Legal pleadings from important Indian law cases (1970s - 1990s)

 - Indian law treatises, case law reporters, handbooks, and manuals

 - Federal legislative history documents relating to Indian law including statutes, congressional hearings and reports

 - Basic collection of general reference and historical/cultural books on Native Americans

 Hours and Location

-Due to the COVID-19 pandemic, the library staff is working remotely and the library is closed to visitors.
-Please use the AskNILL online contact form to request research assistance.
+The library is currently closed to visitors.
+Please use the AskNILL online contact form linked below to request research assistance.